jina-ai/finetuner/docs/walkthrough/integrate-with-jina.md

 Once fine-tuning is finished, it's time to actually use the model.
 You can use the fine-tuned models directly to encode [DocumentArray](https://docarray.jina.ai/) objects or setting up an encoding service.
-It is worth noting that, while training data can be provided as a csv, data for encoding cannot.
+When encoding, data can also be provided as a regular list.

 (integrate-with-docarray)=
 ## Embed DocumentArray